Arracacia xanthorrhiza

-Arracacha (Arracacia xanthorrhiza) is a root vegetable that originates in the Andes, whose starchy taproot is a popular food item across South America where it is a major commercial crop.
+Arracacia xanthorrhiza is a root vegetable that originates in the Andes, whose starchy taproot is a popular food item across South America where it is a major commercial crop.

 Common names

 Being a South American plant, its most common names are in either Spanish or Portuguese, the two most spoken languages in that continent.

 The name arracacha (or racacha) was borrowed into Spanish from Quechua raqacha, and is used in the Andean region.
-The plant is also called apio or apio criollo ("Creole celery") in Venezuela and Puerto Rico, zanahoria blanca ("white carrot") in Ecuador, and virraca in Peru.
+The plant is also called apio or apio criollo ("Creole celery") in Venezuela, apio in Puerto Rico, zanahoria blanca ("white carrot") in Ecuador, and virraca in Peru.

 Its Portuguese names are usually derived from the plant's similarity to other well known vegetables and roots.
 It is known as either mandioquinha ("little cassava") or batata-baroa ("baroness potato") in most regions of Brazil, but other common names in certain regions of that country include batata-salsa (“parsley potato”), batata fiúza ("trustworthy potato"), cenourinha-branca ("little white carrot"), and cenourinha-amarela or simply cenoura-amarela ("little yellow carrot" or simply "yellow carrot"), among others.

 It is sometimes called white carrot or yellow cassava in English, but these names may also refer to other vegetables.